-Top 30 Best Romantic Christmas Gifts for Women
+Top 30 Best Romantic Gifts for Women 2018

 13. Benchmark Bouquets 2 Dozen Red Roses, With Vase

 What could be more romantic than a big bouquet of red roses?
 Red roses are by far the most romantic flower and are associated with love and admiration.
 Any woman would love to see a bouquet of roses under the Christmas tree, and they will set the mood for a day full of romance and sweetness.
 This bouquet consists of two dozen premium red roses, shipped overnight (no Sat, Sun or Mon deliveries).
-The blooms arrive closed and will open to their full beauty in two to three days, so make sure to time your shipping for a gorgeous Christmas morning bouquet.
+The blooms arrive closed and will open to their full beauty in two to three days, so make sure to time your shipping for a few days before you want to “wow” her.

 Price: $44.50